mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 29 July 2025

-- The average temperature today is 21.24˚C,
+- The average temperature today is 18.1˚C,
-- With highs of 22.77˚C and lows of 20.38˚C,
+- With highs of 19.41˚C and lows of 17.6˚C,
-- It may feel like 21.3˚C with heavy intensity rain
+- It may feel like 18.29˚C with shower rain
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 3000m
-- The pressure is 1017hPa and humidity is 72%
+- The pressure is 1018hPa and humidity is 89%
 - The sun will rise at 04:26 and set at 20:03

 <!-- weather_marker ends -->